 It is strange, how much psychology we think we know in this modern age and yet never even practise its rudiments.
 The powers of the mind are as strong as, and sometimes even stronger than the powers of the body.
 If one is convinced one cannot do a thing one seldom can; if one is equally convinced one can do a thing seeming miracles take place.
 To give an example, if one wanted to light a room the addition of one candle would add one more unit, to add 1,000 candles would be to add 1,000 units—a brilliant light; with the addition of every candle the light would be increased.
 But supposing one starts taking the candles away, one by one?
 With each subtraction the light diminishes.
 Constant criticism, dwelling on the negative aspects of a person’s character, or a community’s joint character, is like taking away one candle after another until only darkness or a gloomy twilight prevails and a misery of despair or hopelessness envelops the individual or even the entire community.

 I have observed that unless pioneers are on their guard they seem prone to becoming negative in their outlook; it seems at times almost an occupational hazard!
-In a strange land, amidst a strange people, after the exhilaration of the spiritual honeymoon of leaving one’s country and arriving in the new one, the pioneer has to begin, very much like a newly-wed, to adjust to a new way of life, a different and maybe difficult climate, different living standards and foods; he may pick up a germ and have intestinal troubles or the flu—germs and insects I find are very fond of foreigners in their midst—in any case there may be a real let-down, both physically and psychologically; the answer is prayer, and for
+In a strange land, amidst a strange people, after the exhilaration of the spiritual honeymoon of leaving ones country and arriving in the new one, the pioneer has to begin, very much like a newly-wed, to adjust to a new way of life, a different and maybe difficult climate, different living standards and foods; he may pick up a germ and have intestinal troubles or the flu—germs and insects I find are very fond of foreigners in their midst—in any case there may be a real let-down, both physically and psychologically; the answer is prayer, and for

-the pioneer to realize that such things are a normal part of anyone’s experience who leaves his home and goes far afield to serve this wonderful Faith, and that if he is patient, body and mind will adjust to the new environment and his spirits will rise again and enthusiasm flow back.
+the pioneer to realize that such things are a normal part of anyones experience who leaves his home and goes far afield to serve this wonderful Faith, and that if he is patient, body and mind will adjust to the new environment and his spirits will rise again and enthusiasm flow back.

 I have long since come to the conclusion that we must do what we do, in our effort to serve this Cause of God, for His sake alone, seeking only His good pleasure, neither expecting nor demanding appreciation and praise from others.
 I recommend this attitude because it has made much of my own work in life endurable.
 Although people may appreciate what we do much more than we realize, we often get crushed and hurt by what we feel is lack of any encouragement or appreciation for our services and efforts.
 To expect reward and recognition only from Baha’u’llah frees one from these tangled feelings.